AntoniaChroni/antoniachroni.github.io/cv.md

 ### Research experience
 * Kumar Lab, Temple University, iGEM, Philadelphia, PA.
 November 2018 – present.
+  * Data analysis of large cohorts of simulated and clinical data of patients with metastatic cancer
-  * Developing methods for inferring metastatic origin and paths between tumors
+  * Method and computational tools development for inferring the origin and trajectories of cancer cells between tumors in a cancer patient
-  * Developing methods for estimating evolutionary rates (dN/dS)
+  * Method development for estimating evolutionary rates (dN/dS)
-  * Mentoring students
+  * Mentoring students (> 20)
 * Petanidou Lab, Laboratory of Biogeography and Ecology, Department of Geography, University of the Aegean, Greece.
 June 2011 – February 2018.
-  * Paper and grant writing
+  * Writing of papers and projects/ fellowships
   * Mentoring students and supervising exams
-  * Research assistant: Fieldwork (insects, plants and electromagnetic radiation) and processing database
+  * Fieldwork: Sampling of insect – pollinators and plants combined with electromagnetic radiation measurements
+  * Participation in processing and managing of insect and plant material as well as the database
+  * Taxonomic identification of insects
 * Vujic and Djan Lab, Laboratory of Genetics, Department of Biology and Ecology, University of Novi Sad, Serbia.
 June 2013 – May 2017.
-  * DNA sequencing and phylogenetic analyses
+  * Laboratory (DNA sequencing) and phylogenetic analyses
 * Gasperi & Malacrida Lab, University of Pavia (Faculty of Sciences MMFFNN), Department of Animal Biology, Italy.
 March – July  2009.
   * Laboratory analyses for Diploma thesis: «Molecular sexing in the olive fruit fly, Bactrocera oleae»